cedar-breaks-amphitheater

 The Brew: Policy Kings Brewery

-Elevate your high altitude hike at Cedar Breaks with a post-hike beer at Policy Kings Brewery in Cedar City, Utah.
-Their locally crafted beers and welcoming, laid-back vibes make it the perfect spot to sit-back with a cold one after a day of hiking.
-The brewery is a scenic 30-minute drive from Cedar Breaks National Monument and conveniently along the route if you’re traveling on Interstate 15 into southwestern Utah to explore other parks like Zion and Bryce Canyon.
+Policy Kings Brewery in Cedar City, Utah offers locally crafted beers and welcoming, laid-back vibes, making it the perfect spot to sit back with a cold one after a day of hiking.
+The brewery is a scenic 30-minute drive from Cedar Breaks National Monument and is located off of I-15, which is convenient if you plan on driving south along into southwestern Utah to explore other parks like Zion and Bryce Canyon.

 Picture of Kolya Partan